microsoft/playwright/docs/src/api/class-route.md

 Maximum number of request redirects that will be followed automatically.
 An error will be thrown if the number is exceeded.
 Defaults to `20`.
 Pass `0` to not follow redirects.

+### option: Route.fetch.maxRetries
+* since: v1.46
+- `maxRetries` <[int]>

+Maximum number of times network errors should be retried.
+Currently only `ECONNRESET` error is retried.
+Does not retry based on HTTP response codes.
+An error will be thrown if the limit is exceeded.
+Defaults to `0` - no retries.

 ### option: Route.fetch.timeout
 * since: v1.33
 - `timeout` <[float]>